rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

 * `(pEc == true)`, if `(p,c) in E`
 * `(!pEc == true)`, if `(p,c) not in E`

+Note that a parent is said to be superordinate to its subordinate child.
+Because of that, the `parent-of` relation has a directed, top-down orientation (aka. direction).

 <!-- ======================================================================= -->
 ## (c child-of p)

-The directed and strict top-down orientation (i.e. away from the root node towards the leaf nodes) of the `parent-of` relation is necessary because the inverted set of edges `E'` defines a graph that contains multiple root nodes, but only a single leaf node.
+The directed and strict top-down orientation (i.e. away from the root node towards the leaf nodes) of the `parent-of` relation is necessary because the inverted set of edges `E'` defines a graph that contains multiple root nodes, but only a single leaf node (the former root node).

 formal definition